February 20, 2016 -

 December 5, 2007 - In Omaha, Nebraska, 19-year-old Robert Hawkins goes to an area mall and kills eight shoppers before killing himself.

 April 16, 2007 - Virginia Tech in Blacksburg, Virginia.
 A gunman, 23-year-old student Seung-Hui Cho, apparently acting alone goes on a shooting spree killing 32 people in two locations and wounds an undetermined number of others on campus.
-The shooter, Seung-Hui Cho then committed suicide.
+The shooter, Seung-Hui Cho then commits suicide.

 February 12, 2007 - In Salt Lake City, 18 year old Sulejmen Talovic goes to a local mall and kills five people and injures four more.
 He is then killed by police.